Bonanza City, New Mexico: Use as a filming location

 The Bonanza Creek Movie Ranch is located near the ruins of Bonanza City.
 The Hughes family obtained the ranch during the 1940s.
 The family has used the ranch as a filming location since the early 1950s, when scenes from The Man from Laramie were filmed there.
 Dozens of films, including Silverado, The Legend of the Lone Ranger, and A Million Ways to Die in the West, have since been filmed in part or entirely on the ranch.
 The 2007 television show Kid Nation, which aired for one season on CBS, was also filmed on the ranch.
 The series tasked 40 children, ranging in age from 8 to 15, with revitalizing a fictionalized version of Bonanza City and correcting the supposed mistakes of the city's original residents.
 The show proved controversial and faced claims of child exploitation.

 The earliest films produced on the ranch either took place outdoors or used facades.
 Starting in the 1980s, a permanent movie set was constructed on the ranch by the Hughes family and various production companies.
 The set consists of complete, free-standing buildings that are supplied with water and electricity.

 On October 21, 2021, the film Rust was in production in Bonanza when Alec Baldwin discharged a prop firearm on the set, killing cinematographer Halyna Hutchins and injuring director Joel Souza.
-The movie is scheduled to restart production in January 2023 but not be filmed in New Mexico.
+The movie restarted production in January 2023 but not in New Mexico.